Privacy Policy

 1. Microsoft: We use cloud computing software to do our work, provided by Microsoft.
 The data is processed in the UK.
 You can click here to see at which data centres.

-2. Constant Contact: We use Constant Contact to send you our information and direct marketing.
+2. Mailchimp / Constant Contact: We use these companies to send you our information and direct marketing.
 This includes our policy news briefing and membership magazine, training, events information, consultations and surveys.
-Constant Contact is headquartered in the US, and that is where the data is processed.
-Constant Contact is certified under the EU-US Privacy shield, which is designed to protect your data if you live in the EU and your data is sent to the US.
+Both are headquartered in the US, and that is where the data is processed.
+They are certified under the EU-US Privacy shield, which is designed to protect your data if you live in the EU and your data is sent to the US.
 Constant Contact’s privacy policy is here.
-Information on the EU-US Privacy Shield can be found on the European Commission’s website.
+Mailchimp’s privacy policy is here Information on the EU-US Privacy Shield can be found on the European Commission’s website.

 3. Survey Monkey / SnapSurveys: Sometimes Children in Wales may ask you to take a survey.
 We might ask to find out what you think of our services or a specific policy issue.
 When we do so, we may use SnapSurveys or Survey Monkey to collect your responses.
 These providers process their data in the EU and in the US.
 You can read Survey Monkey’s privacy policy here and SnapSurvey’s policy here.
 Information on the EU-US Privacy Shield can be found on the European Commission’s website.